doganedonusum/ws-client-soapui/README.md

 # ws-client-soapui
-İZİBİZ Webservice Entegrasyon - SOAPUI
+Doğan E-Döüşüm Webservice Entegrasyon - SOAPUI